-Curse words are most often delivered with an abundance of emotion and/or energy.
-They are distinct, simple, monosyllabic, and easy to pronounce.
-They are explosive and larded with the emotional and non-verbal cues that make them a great way to get attention.
-That’s why pre-verbal kids love them and why cursing around infants and toddlers can lead to some real fucking problems for people who don’t want to hear the echoes of their own crudeness.
+Cussing requires emotion and energy.
+The distinct, simple, monosyllabic, curse words are easy to pronounce.
+They are a great way to get attention.
+And all of this is exactly why pre-verbal kids love them and why cursing around infants and toddlers can lead to some real fucking problems for people who don’t want to hear the echoes of their own crudeness.

 “Many, many kids are typically developing their first words at a year of age and start combining words at 18 months or earlier,” says Toby Stephan of the Hanen Centre, an international organization devoted to promoting language, literacy, and social skills.
 “They will pick the words they hear most frequently and the words spoken with the most animation.
 So if you don’t want your kids to use cuss words, which is a nice goal, you would want to stop cussing before they are even a year of age.”

 Kids learn swear words the same way they learn any other words: They observe, they listen, and they piece together sounds.
-They use non-verbal cues and context clues to figure out meaning.
-This is particularly easy in the case of curse words because they often serve as emotional tells and lack literal translations.
+They use non-verbal cues and context clues to figure out the meaning.
 If they are repeated often, a child is going to figure out the associated emotion and start trying some shit out.
 Habits will develop quickly.

 “Changing behavior is not an easy thing to do,” says Stephan.
 “If your goal as a parent is to say ‘I don’t want my child to pick up these cuss words’ then you might want to start practicing that as they’re born, because it’s going to take a while to stop yourself.”